m4n3dw0lf/pythem/README.md

 # PytheM

 PytheM is a python network/pentesting tool.
 Same has been developed in the hope that it will be useful and i don't take responsabillity of any misapplication of it.
-Only for GNU/Linux OS
+Only for GNU/Linux OS, see wiki for examples:<br/> https://github.com/m4n3dw0lf/PytheM/wiki<br/>

 #Installation